-We look forward every year to the second week in April, The Masters from Augusta Georgia.
-The real star of The Masters will be Mother Nature with her flowering azaleas, rhododendron and dogwood lining the course in full splendor.
+This past week, many of us watched one of the most famous major championships in professional golf.
+Live from the iconic golf course located in Augusta Georgia.
+Accolades go to the champion along with his green jacket, but the real winner of the tournament is Mother Nature and her green thumb.
+Mother Nature with her azaleas, rhododendron, and dogwood lining the course in full spring splendor.
 Every green and fairway beautifully carved from the Georgian hill country designed to add color and texture to a stunning backdrop.
-If you’ve never watched the Masters, it’s worth seeing just for its beauty.
+If you’ve never watched, it’s worth it just for its beauty and elegance.

-Plant a little piece of the Masters in your backyard using azaleas.
-Spring flowering, azaleas are shade loving plants that will do well in many Kansas City landscapes.
-Best as foundation plantings on the north or east side of your home or under any shade canopy.
+Often underappreciated, azaleas will make your backyard a masterpiece in brilliant colors.
+Spring flowering, azaleas are shade-loving evergreen shrubs that will do well in many Kansas City landscapes.
+Best as foundation plantings on the north or east sides of the home or under any shade canopy.

-Uncle’s Masterpiece Azaleas that perform the best include Fuchsia, Rose and Mother’s Day.
+Best performing azaleas varieties for Kansas City include the Karen, Hot Shot and Hino-Crimson.
 These compact evergreen azaleas will reach a mature height of 3-4 feet under ideal conditions.
 Hino-Crimson is a smaller bright red variety that is always popular.

-Purple Spectacular ReBloom™ azaleas have been popular in just the last few years.
-Single purple flowers are blooming in spring, with sporadic summer flowers and then a mass reblooming in early fall.
+Many new reblooming varieties of azaleas have been popular in the last few years.
+Red Magnificence and Coral Amazement ReBloom™ are establishing themselves as one of the most outstanding rebloomers.
+Double flowers blooming in spring, with sporadic summer flowers and then a massive reblooming in early fall.

-Treat them right: Just like Uncle, azaleas and rhododendrons are acid soil lovers.
-Amend your soil with a combination of Uncle’s Professional Max Mix organic blend for drainage and peat compost for acid content.
+Treat them right: Just like Uncle, azaleas and rhododendrons are acid lovers.
+Azaleas and rhododendron prefer well-drained soil.
+When planting, amend your soil with Max Mix, a blended natural compost to improve drainage and acidity in the soil.
+In areas, with poor drainage, a raised bed may be needed.
 Mulch with pine bark mulch, a naturally acidic mulch.
-When transplanting azaleas or rhododendron fertilize with Uncle’s Root Accelerator at planting.
-Fertilize established azaleas with Milorganite to give them the iron they need.
-Keep a soil test kit handy to check your soil pH.
-With a little extra effort up front, you can bring color and class to your shady spot.
+Fertilize with Uncle’s Green Love, organic fertilizer, to give them the iron they need.
+Keep a soil test kit handy to check your soil’s acidity, and with a little extra effort up front, you can bring color and class to your shady spot.